Japan Overseas Cooperation Volunteers

 Japan Overseas Cooperation Volunteers (青年海外協力隊, seinen kaigai kyōryokutai) is a government system for dispatching young Japanese volunteers overseas operated by Japan International Cooperation Agency (JICA).
 The program is similar to the U.S. Peace Corps, and includes volunteers in wide range of fields such as agriculture, forestry, fisheries, education, health, and more than 120 technical fields.
 Since 1965, more than 30,000 Japanese volunteers have been dispatched to more than 80 developing countries in Asia, Middle East, Africa, Central and South America, the Caribbean, and Oceania.

 The recruitment is held on April to May and October to November annually.
 Japanese citizens aged from 20 to 39 are eligible to apply.
 It is commonly known by the initialism JOCV.

 History

-The plan was started in 1957 after Japan joined Colombo Plan in 1954.
-After the Peace Corps was established by United States in 1961, the JOCV was established in 1965.
-The first volunteers dispatched to Laos in Southeast Asia.
+The initiative was started in 1957 after Japan joined the Colombo Plan in 1954.
+After the Peace Corps was established by the United States in 1961, the JOCV was established in 1965.
+The first volunteers were dispatched to Laos in Southeast Asia.